Vinod Bhatia: Career

 Bhatia returned to India and was assigned to No. 8 Squadron which flew the Dassault Mystère IV.
 No. 8 Squadron was based at Adampur Airport and Ambala Air Force Station.
-Bhatia served with No. 8 Squadron from April 1964 to August 1966, and he flew for almost 500 hours on the Mystère during this time.
-Bhatia was also awarded his first Vir Chakra while serving with No. 8 Squadron during the Indo-Pakistani war of 1965.
+Bhatia served with No. 8 Squadron from April 1964 to August 1966, and flew for almost 500 hours on the Mystère there.
+Bhatia was awarded his first Vir Chakra while serving with No. 8 Squadron during the Indo-Pakistani war of 1965.
 During his first combat mission, he targeted Pakistani armoured cavalry near Dera Baba Nanak with SNEB rockets on 6 September 1965.
-The next day, he targeted the Bhagtanwala airfield, located east of Sargodha.
-On 8 September 1965, Bhatia was piloting the second aircraft in a formation of four Mystère aircraft, dispatched on a mission to attack ground targets.
+The next day, he targeted Bhagtanwala airfield located east of Sargodha.
+On 8 September 1965, Bhatia was flying the second aircraft in a formation of four Mystère aircraft, dispatched on a mission to attack ground targets.
 Confronted by intense and targeted gunfire, he continued attacking Pakistani tanks and artillery, wrecking two of their tanks in the process.
-He was awarded the Vir Chakra for the 18 sorties he flew in the strategic Lahore area, during which he hit multiple targets.
+He was awarded the Vir Chakra for the 18 sorties he flew in the strategic Lahore area, where he hit multiple targets.

-Eight pilots of No. 8 Squadron bombed Bhagtanwala airfield; Vinod Bhatia and Vinod Patney were part of the first squad of this formation.
+Eight pilots of No. 8 Squadron bombed Bhagtanwala airfield; Bhatia and Vinod Patney were part of the first squad of this formation.
 The formation reached Bhagtanwala without being detected by the radar at PAF Base Sakesar.
 The formation met with low visibility but managed to destroy two F-86 Sabres.
 After flying over the airfield again and bombing it, they returned to India.
-However, the formation pilots thought they should have participated in a second attack on Sargodha to inflict more damage.
+However, the pilots thought they should have participated in a second attack on Sargodha to inflict more damage.

-From 1966 to 1967, Bhatia was a Pilot Attack Instructor, the Indian equivalent of a US Top Gun instructor.
-From 1956 to 1970, fewer than 200 pilots became Pilot Attack Instructors.
+From 1966 to 1967, Bhatia was a Pilot Attack Instructor (PAI), the Indian equivalent of a US Top Gun instructor.
+From 1956 to 1970, fewer than 200 pilots became PAIs.
 In 1968, Bhatia flew Hawker Hunter aircraft with No. 37 Squadron.
 In 1969, he switched to flying the Sukhoi Su-7 with No. 32 Squadron based in Ambala.
 He served with No. 32 Squadron till 1972.
 Before the Indo-Pakistani war of 1971 had even started, Bhatia had flown 5 sorties against targets in Pakistan.
 He flew these sorties on 23 and 31 October, and on 9, 10 and 30 November.
 During these sorties, he targeted Domeil bridge, the Mirpur region, Rahim Yar Khan and Fort Abbas; flying from Pathankot Airport, Adampur, Jaisalmer Airport (twice) and the Sirsa Air Force Station respectively.